 The original aim of data cleansing was to eliminate duplicates in a data collection, a problem occurring already in single database applications and gets worse when integrating data from different sources.
-Will have a complete lecture on it.
+You will have a complete lecture on it.

-Lighter Side of Dirty Data
+19.1 Lighter Side of Dirty Data